 3. Their customer service is available 24/7 in multiple languages.

-4. In most cases, they are transparent about who the tour is with and name the operator in the description.
+4. In many cases, they are transparent about who the tour is with and name the operator in the description.
 Most of their competitors do NOT do this.

 Of course, there are other operators out there that are also great.
 Our other recommendation is to tap into locals via either Airbnb experiences or direct.
-That way the money you spend stays in Greece and does not go to a big foreign-owned multi-national such as Viator ( owned by Tripadvisor).
+That way the money you spend stays in Greece too.

 Athens private tours on day trips